even4void/aliquote/content/post/reminder-app-and-org.md

     END:VTODO
     END:VCALENDAR

+I guess it should not be too difficult to write a small Python script to process an Org file and write the corresponding VTODO items.
+However, I am still thinking about it.
+Wouldn't it be better to use AppleScript as suggested above instead of bothering with hashing values and Apple internals?

 [^1]: It was even possible at some point to use [Drafts 4](https://getdrafts.com) to [query a virtual folder](https://agiletortoise.zendesk.com/hc/en-us/articles/200634965-Reminders-Integration) in iOS Reminder.
 I didn't check if it is still working with Drafts 5.